freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 Operating Items
 ===============

-When moving the VoiceOver cursor over text content with :kbd:`VO + →` and :kbd:`VO + ←`, navigation occurs in units of sentences or similarly coherent chunks of text.
+When moving the VoiceOver cursor over text content with :kbd:`VO+→` and :kbd:`VO+←`, navigation occurs in units of sentences or similarly coherent chunks of text.
 However, the unit of movement might sometimes be larger, such as the elements of a window's layout.

 For example, when the VoiceOver cursor is on the Google Chrome toolbar and moves rightward to the content of a displayed page, it might announce "Web content" upon reaching the page content.
 This happens because VoiceOver interprets the section displaying the page as a single element.

 In such cases, it's necessary to "enter" the element with the VoiceOver cursor to explore its interior.
-The key command for this action is :kbd:`VO + Shift + ↓`.
+The key command for this action is :kbd:`VO+Shift+↓`.

-In the example of Google Chrome mentioned above, pressing :kbd:`VO + Shift + ↓` when "Web content" is announced allows the VoiceOver cursor to enter the part of the page displaying content.
+In the example of Google Chrome mentioned above, pressing :kbd:`VO+Shift+↓` when "Web content" is announced allows the VoiceOver cursor to enter the part of the page displaying content.
-In this state, using :kbd:`VO + →` and :kbd:`VO + ←` enables page content review.
+In this state, using :kbd:`VO+→` and :kbd:`VO+←` enables page content review.
 Additionally, elements like tables or lists within the page may be interpreted as single elements.
-In such cases, using :kbd:`VO + Shift + ↓` allows you to enter these elements with the VoiceOver cursor for further exploration.
+In such cases, using :kbd:`VO+Shift+↓` allows you to enter these elements with the VoiceOver cursor for further exploration.
-To exit the current element and move the VoiceOver cursor outside, use :kbd:`VO + Shift + ↑`.
+To exit the current element and move the VoiceOver cursor outside, use :kbd:`VO+Shift+↑`.

 Rotor
 =====

-Pressing :kbd:`VO + U` while VoiceOver is active displays a menu known as the rotor.
+Pressing :kbd:`VO+U` while VoiceOver is active displays a menu known as the rotor.
 This menu shows a list of elements within the window that is currently focused.
 For instance, if a Web page displayed in Google Chrome is focused when the rotor menu is opened, items such as links, headings, form controls, tables, and landmarks will be shown, depending on what is contained on the page.

 You can switch which item's list is displayed using the left and right arrow keys.
 Once you've selected the item whose list you want to view, you can navigate within that list using the up and down arrow keys.
-Pressing the Enter key on an item within the list will move the focus to that item.
+Pressing the :kbd:`Enter` key on an item within the list will move the focus to that item.

 Key Commands to Know
 ====================

-:kbd:`VO + A`
+:kbd:`VO+A`
    Read from where the VoiceOver cursor is located.
-:kbd:`VO + Shift + F4`
+:kbd:`VO+Shift+F4`
    Moves the VoiceOver cursor to the current keyboard focus.
-:kbd:`VO + Command + F4`
+:kbd:`VO+Command+F4`
    Moves the keyboard focus to the current VoiceOver cursor position.
-:kbd:`VO + Shift + F5`
+:kbd:`VO+Shift+F5`
    Moves the VoiceOver cursor to the mouse pointer's location.
 :kbd:`Ctrl`
    Pauses VoiceOver speech, pressing again resumes speech.
-:kbd:`VO + K`
+:kbd:`VO+K`
    Keyboard Help (Press once to enter help mode, press again to exit.
 In help mode, the name and function of the pressed key are read aloud.)

 Reference Information